armaanPy/docker-tutorial/README.md

     EXPOSE | 3000 -> [Expose whichever port your webserver is going to be listening on] ENTRYPOINT | ["node", "server.js"] -> [The first command we are gonna run to start the Dockerfile up]
 - https://docs.docker.com/engine/reference/builder/

+### Volumes

+- Containers live and die, when a container dies, any file inside it dies.
+- Volume Usage Scenarios:
+  - Store log files outside of container.
+  - Store database files outside of containers.
+  - Cache files.
+  - Etc...

 ### Cloud-native Microservices